 Check Your Pet’s Food:

 Pets at varying ages have different nutrient requirements, so consider assessing your pet’s food and adjust accordingly.
 For example, if your dog is overweight, certain weight management pet food formulas can help them lose weight, along with exercise.
 Consult your veterinarian on any changes to your pet’s food, and always accurately measure your pet’s food vs. “eyeballing it.”
+If you have questions about what food you can give to your dog like can dogs eat sour cream, then a visit to a vet is a must.

 Groom Your Pet: